cbroeckl/RAMClustR/README.md

 ## Documentation for users

 ### Installation
-The newest version of the package can be installed through conda from [bioconda](https://anaconda.org/bioconda/r-ramclustr) channel:
+The newest version of the package can be installed through conda from the [bioconda](https://anaconda.org/bioconda/r-ramclustr) channel:

 ```bash
 conda install -c bioconda r-ramclustr